DanielVesterbaek/launch-control-documentation/docs/source/index.rst

 Viewport Handles
 -------

 Outside the Add-in Interface, you will find interactive handles to control the animation of your vehicle.
-You can adjust or animate everything all the way down to the Camber/Toe for each wheel. - Or you can leave all this op to Launch Control if you prefer.
+You can adjust or animate everything all the way down to the Camber/Toe for each wheel. - Or you can leave all this up to Launch Control if you prefer.

 The floating UI keeps track of adjustments to the rig of the car.
-Here you can adjust the maximum steering angle, suspension length, shock "bottom-out" distance, and even adjust the rig to use a "single rear axle" or 4-wheel steering if you so desire.
+Here you can adjust the maximum steering angle, suspension length, shock "bottom-out" distance, and adjust the rig to use a "single rear axle" or 4-wheel steering if you so desire.

 Check out: :doc:`animation-handles`